The technician at her feet looked up. “How does that feel?”

 “So now you’re making up for lost time?”

-In minutes, except for the smears of grease, her plate was completely bare.
-Agent Quinn had half his salad left.
+By the time Nio’s plate was completely bare, Quinn still had half his salad left.
 He forced one more bite.

 “So what’s your story?” he asked.